Last Updated on November 17, 2023 by Dee

 5. To make a design more interesting you can draw an object around it to create a frame.
 Then copy and paste your final piece onto another fresh canvas, cut out the shape of the frame using the rectangle tool, and place it over your design.

-I’m so excited that you’re learning how to copy and paste in Procreate!
+Now you know how to copy and paste in Procreate!
 It’s a really simple process, but it can save you tons of time when creating your digital art projects.

 Other posts you may enjoy…